If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Epcot Festival of the Holidays Decorations

 You will find Epcot fully decorated for the holidays on the first day of the festival!
-This includes a huge tree at the entrance to World Showcase.
+This includes a huge Christmas tree at the entrance to World Showcase.

 There are also gorgeous decorations ALL over the park, so take some time to explore each pavilion to see the unique decorations.